CAT Tool Overview

 Linguists have the option to ignore individual quality checks.
 This is useful in cases where you spot a check that may be a false positive, or doesn’t apply to the current set of content you’re working on.
 Low and medium severity errors can be ignored, while high severity errors (which prevent a linguist from saving a string) cannot be ignored.
 Ignoring works on a string level, meaning that if you were to ignore a spacing error, no subsequent spacing errors would appear for that string.

-Errors can be ignored in the Quality Assurance panel in the side bar by pressing the X button to the right of the error.
+Errors can be ignored in the Quality Checks panel in the side bar by pressing the X button to the right of the error.

-Errors can also be ignored in the Quality Assurance tab view, also by pressing the X button:
+Errors can also be ignored in the Quality Checks tab view, also by pressing the X button:

 One of the major benefits of ignoring quality checks is that strings with a medium severity error will show a warning when the string is saved.
 Ignored quality checks won’t trigger this warning, so ignoring quality checks at the time they are found is helpful to prevent unwanted warnings.